Skip to content

 If you wish to extend the time limit of an authorisation applied for from the Customs Authorisation Centre, submit an amendment application in the Authorisations and Decisions Service.

-A notification of the discharge of the procedure must be submitted to Customs no later than on the day following the expiry of the time limit.
+You can submit an electronic notification of discharge when the customs declaration discharging the procedure has been appropriately submitted.
+The notification of discharge of the procedure 46 or 48 must be submitted no later than on the day following the expiry of the time limit for the procedure.

 If the procedure is not appropriately discharged, the authorisation holder can be deemed to have violated the conditions and obligations for the procedure, and as a result, a customs debt is incurred.
 Read more about customs debt.